hungmuha/sassy-node/README.md

 `touch sass/_card.scss`

-Notice that I added an underscore before the file name - this tells Sass to bring in the scss raw, as it is, without compiling it.
-Remember that gulp is going to do all of our compiling, so there's no need for Sass to treat this as it's own independent document.
+Notice that I added an underscore before the file name - this tells Sass it's a `partial `.
+Partials don't get compiled into their own document, but instead are meant only to be brought into other SCSS documents raw.
+As a result, Gulp will ignore changes in this file and only recompile when `main.scss` is saved.

 Next, we can remove the entirety of our `.card` declaration, and move it to `card.scss`.